Clark Capital Management Group Inc. Buys 21,968 Shares of Sensata Technologies Holding plc (NYSE:ST)

-Clark Capital Management Group Inc. grew its position in Sensata Technologies Holding plc (NYSE:ST) by 4.8% in the second quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The fund owned 480,630 shares of the scientific and technical instruments company’s stock after acquiring an additional 21,968 shares during the period.
-Clark Capital Management Group Inc. owned 0.30% of Sensata Technologies worth $27,862,000 at the end of the most recent reporting period.
+Clark Capital Management Group Inc. raised its stake in Sensata Technologies Holding plc (NYSE:ST) by 4.8% during the second quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The firm owned 480,630 shares of the scientific and technical instruments company’s stock after acquiring an additional 21,968 shares during the period.
+Clark Capital Management Group Inc. owned about 0.30% of Sensata Technologies worth $27,862,000 as of its most recent SEC filing.

-Several other large investors have also recently bought and sold shares of the company.
-Loomis Sayles & Co.
-L P bought a new stake in Sensata Technologies during the 1st quarter worth about $25,000.
-Bessemer Group Inc. bought a new stake in Sensata Technologies during the 1st quarter worth about $26,000.
-Eaton Vance Management bought a new stake in Sensata Technologies during the 1st quarter worth about $37,000.
-Rockefeller Capital Management L.P. grew its holdings in Sensata Technologies by 26.3% during the 1st quarter.
-Rockefeller Capital Management L.P. now owns 918 shares of the scientific and technical instruments company’s stock worth $52,000 after acquiring an additional 191 shares during the last quarter.
-Finally, Lazard Asset Management LLC bought a new stake in Sensata Technologies during the 1st quarter worth about $68,000.
-Institutional investors own 92.73% of the company’s stock.
+Other large investors also recently made changes to their positions in the company.
+Marshall Wace North America L.P. bought a new position in shares of Sensata Technologies in the first quarter valued at approximately $77,000.
+Amundi Pioneer Asset Management Inc. raised its stake in shares of Sensata Technologies by 1.0% in the first quarter.
+Amundi Pioneer Asset Management Inc. now owns 141,356 shares of the scientific and technical instruments company’s stock valued at $6,365,000 after acquiring an additional 1,433 shares during the last quarter.
+International Assets Investment Management LLC raised its stake in shares of Sensata Technologies by 100.3% in the first quarter.
+International Assets Investment Management LLC now owns 2,113 shares of the scientific and technical instruments company’s stock valued at $117,000 after acquiring an additional 1,058 shares during the last quarter.
+Oregon Public Employees Retirement Fund raised its stake in shares of Sensata Technologies by 14.3% in the first quarter.
+Oregon Public Employees Retirement Fund now owns 15,204 shares of the scientific and technical instruments company’s stock valued at $881,000 after acquiring an additional 1,904 shares during the last quarter.
+Finally, Gradient Investments LLC bought a new position in shares of Sensata Technologies in the first quarter valued at approximately $10,220,000.
+Hedge funds and other institutional investors own 92.73% of the company’s stock.

 Sensata Technologies Holding Plc is a global industrial technology company, which engages in the designing, manufacturing, and marketing of electromechanical, electronic sensors and controls.
 The firm operates through the following two segments: Performance Sensing and Sensing Solutions.
 The Performance Sensing segment designs and manufactures sensors for the automotive and heavy vehicle and off-road markets.